zadarastorage/zadara-examples/k8s/eksd/README.md

     * Tag the existing private & public subnets for Load Balancer controller discovery
 * `terraform apply` - this will make the actual changes on the environment

-Once Terraform is over, you will need to get the kubeconfig file from the first master node - you can use the `get_kubeconfig.sh` script as mentioned on the `terraform output` in order to fetch the initial kubeconfig from the first master node (through the bastion).
+Once Terraform is over, you will need to get the kubeconfig file from the first master node - you can use the `get_kubeconfig.sh` script as mentioned on the `terraform output` in order to fetch the initial kubeconfig from the first master node (through the bastion) into the project's directory.

 Use the kubeconfig to connect to the Kubernetes cluster - it comes with the below OOTB deployments:
 * CCM - using the AWS Cloud Provider, providing you the below abilities: